atharvapatil128/DSA-Bootcamp/README.md

 # DSA-Bootcamp
-This is the place where I upload my assignemnets for the DSA Bootcamp.
+This is the place where I upload my assignements for the DSA Bootcamp.